3 Tips to Optimize Your Safe Streets and Roads for All (SS4A) Action Plan Application

 1. Collaborate and partner to improve outcomes

 Collaboration and partnership are consistently referred to in the Notice of Funding Opportunity (NOFO).
-As underscored in the Safe System approach, there is a paradigm shift toward increasing collaboration between all safety stakeholders when it comes to addressing road safety issues.
+As underscored in the Safe System approach, there is a paradigm shift toward increasing collaboration between all safety stakeholders.
 Throughout the NOFO, applicants are encouraged to partner with public and private sector collaborators.
 This is especially relevant when considering equity, addressing climate change and adopting innovative technologies.

 2. Deploy technology for a data-driven approach

-The SS4A NOFO emphasizes the need to adopt innovative technologies – not just for optimizing accurate data collection, but also tools that help applicants gain a clearer picture of their roads and measure the impact of safety initiatives more effectively.
+The SS4A NOFO emphasizes the need to adopt innovative technologies.
+Tools that not only optimize data collection but help applicants gain a clearer picture of their roads.
+Tools that help measure the impact of safety initiatives more effectively.

-When it comes to employing low-cost, high-impact strategies, applicants should consider how adopting new technology can help them to improve road safety in their community.
-If your application is well under the $200,000 funding minimum, this is an area where it is worth reflecting on whether you are sufficiently leveraging data, insights and technology to improve outcomes.
+When it comes to employing low-cost, high-impact strategies, applicants should consider how adopting new technology can help them improve road safety in their community.
+For example, is your application well under the $200,000 funding minimum?
+Reflect on whether you are sufficiently leveraging data, insights, and technology to improve outcomes.

 3. Safety.
 Equity.
 Climate.
 Include all three.

-A key sentiment of the program (and one that all applicants should make sure they address in their submission) is to engage more communities and more voices.
-Grant evaluators will actually be assessing whether applicants have engaged with public and private stakeholders in order to allow for community representation and feedback.
+A key sentiment of the program is to engage more voices and more communities.
+Grant evaluators will actually assess whether applicants have engaged with public and private stakeholders in order to allow for community representation and feedback.
 The second SS4A selection criterion is dedicated to ensuring that activities will lead to equitable investment in addressing the safety needs of underserved communities.

 How UrbanLogiq can help

-This funding program represents an ideal opportunity for governments of all scales and sizes to procure innovative technology and software solutions to improve road safety for their communities.
+SS4A program funds represent an ideal opportunity for governments of all sizes to procure innovative technology to improve road safety in their communities.

 Integrated data and insights at your fingertips

 Use UrbanLogiq’s Crash Analysis Tool to get a full picture of what is happening on your roads through spatial and predictive analysis of crashes.
-Identify where your High Injury Networks are and generate insights like the Top 10 most dangerous road segments in your region at the touch of a button.
+Identify your High Injury Network and generate fast insights like the Top 10 dangerous road segments in your region.

 Crashes along Vision Zero Safety Corridors visualized in the UrbanLogiq platform